 The world you live in requires people who are well-educated, creative, and determined.
 Economics is a big part of that world.
-The following sections identify some key features of National Textbook Comapany ECONOMICS and how you can use this book to get the most out of the time you spend learning about economics.
+The following sections identify some of the key features of South-Western Economics and how you can use this book to get the most out of the time you spend learning about economics.